MALIBU—This is the true story of the rise and fall of a healthy successful business man… simply because he went for a routine physical exam at Kaiser.

 But I refused to believe this was the end, that I would never again see the strapping Irish lad of my childhood.
 I resolved to find a natural cure, and I did… but not before I witnessed the fall of a successful healthy business man due to a physical exam where the doctor pushed statin medication until the point of total disability of a very healthy and youthful man.

-I would love to hear your secrets.
+I would love to hear about your experiences with statin drugs.
 Please email me at firstname.lastname@example.org.
 Find me on twitter at hazel90210.